 - Demonstrated Record of work with youth

 - All pre-licensure coursework completed the spring prior to beginning your licensure year.
-For example, to be eligible for selection in the the internship program for licensure year 2022-2023 all of your pre-licensure coursework must be complete by the end of spring 2024.
+For example, to be eligible for selection in the the internship program for licensure year 2024-2025 all of your pre-licensure coursework must be complete by the end of spring 2024.
 Completing required program coursework in summer semester prior to beginning the internship is not permissible.